 What is an Environmental Surety Bond?

-Construction bonds serve a wide array of purposes in construction projects, such as guaranteeing payments, ensuring fulfillment of obligations, and implementing building standards made in full compliance to a stipulated contract.
+Construction bonds serve a wide array of purposes in construction projects, such as guaranteeing payments, ensuring fulfillment of obligations, and implementing building standards made in full compliance with a stipulated contract.

 Contractors, from small to big players, encounter challenges only because they lack environmental components in the project.
-This results to contractors being perceived as “environmental risks.”
+This results in contractors being perceived as “environmental risks.”

 Now, there is a specialty bond program that aims to protect environmental integrity.
 This bond is called Environmental Surety Bond.

 An Environmental Surety Bond is a unique guarantee that contractors will comply with federal regulations and environmental policies.
 It is designed to prevent environmental damage by covering construction projects and hazardous materials within the bond.
 Mitigating environmental risks for contractors can be tough because of the long-term liability, the collateral they require, and the length/period of some of the bonds.

 - Small to large construction firms that encounter dirt projects containing environmental components (ex.
 PCB, petrochemicals, lead, asbestos, etc.) where their current Surety is uninterested in providing the bond